Detection Engineering Brief - Thursday, May 28, 2026

 Escalation criteria:

-• Escalate if the same host also shows additional remote access, persistence, or credential abuse.
+• Escalate if the source host also shows file modification, persistence, or credential theft indicators.

 Containment actions: